asherliu/researchHOWTO/readme.md

-# Actionable Information About How to Do Research
+# Actionable Advice About How to Do Research

 ---------
 Slides